 McKinley, E., 2010.
 A Critical evaluation of the application of marine citizenship in sustainable marine management in the UK.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: